 Unfortunately, getting real value out of trade shows and conferences takes more than just showing up.
-You’ve got to show up prepared with a plan of action, or else it’s easy to get overwhelmed by the sheer number of possibilities.
-Where do you stop?
+You’ve got to come prepared with a plan of action, or else it’s easy to get overwhelmed by the sheer number of possibilities.
+For instance, you may find yourself asking: Where do you stop?
 Who do you talk to?
 Where should you network, and where are the hotspots?

 What is MODEX?
 Why should my team attend?

-MODEX is one of the largest trade shows for professionals working in the field of supply chain logistics, powered by MHI.
-MODEX 2018 is scheduled to take place in Atlanta, Georgia from April 9–12.
+Powered by the Material Handling Industry (MHI), MODEX is one of the largest trade shows for professionals working in the field of supply chain logistics.
+MODEX 2020 is scheduled to take place in Atlanta, Georgia from March 9-12, 2020.
 The conference itself will take place at the Georgia World Congress Center located at 285 Andrew Young International Blvd NW, Atlanta, GA 30313.

 As with any industry trade show, there are a variety of reasons your company may want to attend.
 Here are some of the reasons you may want to consider attending MODEX:

-- With more than 800 exhibitors from a range of industries exhibiting their supply chain solutions and innovations, attending MODEX is a great way to keep atop new technology and industry developments.
+- Innovation: With more than 800 exhibitors from a wide range of industries exhibiting their supply chain solutions and innovations, attending MODEX is a great way to keep atop new technology and industry developments.

-- The MODEX Supply Chain Conference allows attendees to learn from industry experts about manufacturing and supply chain trends, technologies, and innovations that can inform your business strategy and operations.
-This includes seminars, keynote lectures, and more.
+- Education: The MODEX Supply Chain Conference allows attendees to learn from dozens of industry experts through seminars and keynote lectures about manufacturing and supply chain trends, technologies, and innovations that can inform your business strategy and operations.

-Once you’ve decided that your team is going to attend MODEX, it’s important that you come up with a clear plan of action far in advance of when the conference begins.
-Below are some of our tips for getting the most out of your MODEX 2018 experience.
+Once you’ve decided that your team is going to attend MODEX, it’s important that you come up with a clear plan of action well before the conference begins.
+Below are seven of our tips for getting the most out of your MODEX 2020 experience.

 1. Book travel accommodations far in advance.

 As with any trade show or industry conference that attracts thousands of people to a single city, it’s always easier to find a decent hotel room and a cheaper flight if you can make your reservations far in advance.
-If you wait until just a month or two out—or worse, a few weeks—you’ll likely be disappointed in the remaining options: Hotels on the outskirts of the city that require lengthy pre- and post-conference commutes or have subpar amenities, and outrageous airfare.
+If you wait until just a month or two out—or worse, a few weeks—you’ll likely be disappointed in the remaining options.
+For example, hotels on the outskirts of the city usually require lengthy pre- and post-conference commutes or have subpar amenities, and outrageous airfare.

 You can find information about the local hotels by visiting the MODEX Travel page and browsing available rooms.